dotnet/machinelearning/src/Microsoft.ML.Core/Data/ICursor.md

    different), and then for each such set/ID pairing, create the set created from `Combine` of the items of that set with that ID, and then union of those sets will be acceptable.
-(This is useful, for example, if you had something like a join, or a Cartesian product transform, or somesuch.)
+(This is useful, for example, if you had something like a join, or a Cartesian product transform, or something like that.)

 6. Moreover, similar to the note about the use of `Fork`, and `Next`, if during the creation of one of those sets describe above, you were to form